What lies behind you and what lies in front of you, pale in comparison to what lies within you. - Waldo Ralph Emerso

 - Member of Yoga Australia (Level 1)

 Yoga nourishes us to our core, bringing balance and integration to all levels of our being – physically, mentally, emotionally and spiritually.
 My classes are Hatha based, sometimes strong, sometimes not.
 I encourage everyone in the class to work at their own pace, listening to their own bodies & honouring their needs “in this moment”.
-We feel into the sensations of the body, and work towards finding the place where there is balance between our effort and our ease.
+We use awareness of the breath, feeling into the sensations of the body, and work towards finding the place where there is balance between our effort and our ease.
+Finding a place of stillness, where we can become aware of and connected to, the truth of who we really are at our core - our true magnificence!

 In Sanskrit, Sthira: steady effort, and sukham: joyful ease.